Skip to content

 Leaving accident scene with victims is SPECIFIC and MORE SERIOUS crime (Art.
 195.3: prison 6 months-4 years).
 'Fear' does NOT automatically exempt, but defense can prove: 1) Shock state (psychological incapacity).
 2) Ignorance of victims' existence.
 Psychological expertise crucial.

 YES.
 If you caused accident (reckless driving) and also do NOT assist, Art.
-195.3 imposes prison 6 months to 4 years (upper half).
+195.3 imposes prison 6 months to 4 years (6 to 18 months if the accident was fortuitous).
 Clear AGGRAVATING.
 Plus, concurrence with reckless injury/homicide crime.
 Penalties ACCUMULATE.

 YES.
 Art.
 196 CP: healthcare professional who DENIES assistance or ABANDONS healthcare services when causing SERIOUS RISK to people's health.
-AGGRAVATED penalty: prison 6 months-3 years + special disqualification 2-6 years.
+AGGRAVATED penalty: penalties of art.
+195 in their upper half + special professional disqualification of 6 months to 3 years.
 E.g.: ER doctor refusing to attend.

 EVIDENT (visible, patent) and SERIOUS danger to life/physical integrity.
 E.g.: unconscious person on road, injured bleeding profusely, person in river unable to swim.
 NOT crime if danger MILD or NOT MANIFEST (e.g.: drunk but conscious person on street).